Hesperian Health Guides

 How to use:

-For infection from female genital cutting, give 1 g by mouth 2 times a day for 7-10 days.
+For infection from female genital cutting, give 1 g (1000 mg) by mouth, 2 times a day for 7 to 10 days.

 Important